axibase/atsd/rule-engine/commands.md

 ### Piping, Redirection, Shell Expansion

-The command interpreter in ATSD doesn't support piping, I/O redirection or shell expansion.
+The command interpreter in ATSD does not support piping, I/O redirection or shell expansion.
 If the command includes these operations, delegate its interpretation and handling to a spawned process using `bash -c` flag.

 ![](./images/command-bash-c.png)

 ### Window Fields

 The arguments may include window [fields](window.md#window-fields) and [variables](variables.md) using [placeholder](placeholders.md) syntax, for example `${entity}`.
-If the placeholder is not found, it is resolved to an empty string.
+If the placeholder is not found, the placeholder is replaced with an empty string.

 ![](./images/command-placeholder.png)